Why Being Outdoors is Essential for Wellness (even in Winter!)

-Winter is a perfect time for wellness - and yet, a dangerous time for wellness.
+Any season, even winter, is a perfect time for wellness - and yet, somehow Winter is dubbed a dangerous time for our kids.

 First, the perfect part.
 By design, winter is a time of rest for the natural world.
 Though it may be more obvious in colder places, plants and animals in all different climates slow down in winter and benefit from the chance to restore.
 Even most cacti won’t set flowers if they do not get their winter break.